-Notes forming part of the Financial Statements for the year ended March 31, 2021 (All amounts in Rupees in lacs, unless otherwise stated)
+Notes forming part of the Financial Statements for the year ended March 31, 2021

 (C) Liquidity risk

 Liquidity risk is the risk that the NBFC will not be able to meet its financial obligations as they become due.
 The NBFC manages its liquidity risk by ensuring, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due.